 Natalie is a member of both Ohr Kodesh Congregation in Chevy Chase and Har Tzeon-Agudath Achim in Silver Spring, where she is a delegate on the board of directors.
 She was that synagogue’s first female president.

 Natalie is married to Barry Cantor and has two sons, four grandchildren and a golden retriever.
 An avid reader, Natalie is a member of two book clubs.
 She also takes classes in Talmud and loves to travel.
 Her interest in her family’s history has taken her to Ukraine, where she saw where some of her family had lived.
-She plans to travel to Romania next and trace her family roots in that county.
+She plans to travel to Romania next and trace her family roots in that country.

 She received a bachelor’s degree in political science from Temple University in Philadelphia and a masters’ degree in urban planning and administration at the University of Maryland.
 She also received a certificate in executive management from the Kennedy School of Government at Harvard University.